Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges

-It is possible to identify some limitations of the approaches discussed above. \shortciteA{wolf23} show that, even if aligned, a LLM can still be prompted in ways that lead to undesired behavior.
+Finally, \shortciteA{wolf23} show that, even if aligned, LLMs can still be prompted in ways that lead to undesired behavior.
 In particular, ``jailbreaks'' out of alignment can be obtained via single prompts, especially when asking the model to simulate malicious personas \shortcite{deshpande23}.
 This is more likely to happen in the case of aligned models rather than of non-aligned ones because of the so-called \textit{waluigi effect}: by learning to behave in a certain way, the model also learns its exact opposite \shortcite{nardo23}.
 More advanced approaches would be required to mitigate this problem and completely prevent certain undesired behaviors.